vipickering/vincentp/README.md

 ## Webmentions

-- [Jekyll-Get plugin](https://github.com/18F/jekyll-get) - Replies, reposts and likes are (temporarily) via (to be replaced by the Micropub API at a later date).
+- [Jekyll-Get plugin](https://github.com/18F/jekyll-get) - Replies, reposts and likes are (temporarily) via (to be replaced by Mastr CntrlI at a later date).
 - [Brid.gy](https://brid.gy/)
 - [Webmention.io](https://webmention.io/) - This content is stored in Webmention.io and generated at build, it is not currently cached (working on it).